Why did my credit score drop?

 Credit utilization is a measure of how much of your available credit you’re using.
 It’s sometimes called a credit utilization ratio, but it’s often expressed as a percentage.
 Carrying higher balances or using a large amount of your credit limit can raise your credit utilization and lower your credit score.

-What you can do: Experts recommend keeping your credit utilization at 30% or less to help you maintain a good credit score and show lenders you’re responsible with credit.
+Experts recommend keeping your credit utilization at 30% or less to help you maintain a good credit score and show lenders you’re responsible with credit.
+So if you’re able to, it’s a good idea to pay off or pay down your credit balances.

 3. Payment history